Saibot393/perceptive/README.md

 - Lock peek position to change the position of the lock gap (in parts of the door (0-1))

 ### Issues:
-- Lock peeking is currently incompatible with Elevated Vision, a fix is on the way
+- Lock peeking is currently incompatible with Elevated Vision (a fix is on the way)

 ## Door moving